 In 2010, the Company has entered into finance lease contract for a transport vehicle - concrete pump.
+In 2012, Zlatna Panega Beton EOOD has signed another finance lease agreement - for equipment for active water supply.

 The future minimum lease payments under finance leases together with the present value of net minimum lease payments are as follows: